The “Puree of Asparagus Soup with Tarragon” Diet

 8 leaves Fresh Parsley, Chopped

 Slice the white part of the leeks, cut the cauliflower into florets and set aside.
 Heat canola oil in an iron skillet over medium heat.
 Add sliced leeks, stirring frequently for about ten minutes until soft.
 Stir in the stock, cauliflower and potato.
 Reduce the heat, cover and simmer for about twenty minutes or until vegetables are soft.
 When mixture has cooled a bit, puree with the The Cuisinart Smart Stick… No mess, no fuss! (or blender or food processor), add the milk.
 Serve hot in the cool weather, cold in the hot weather.
 Add salt and freshly ground pepper to taste.
-Garnish with chopped parsley.
+Garnish with chopped parsley or green onion.

-700 calories in the entire pot of soup
+Only 700 calories in the entire pot of soup

 Autumn Reflections & A Special Thanksgiving Menu